II. Epidemiology: RSV

 - RSV swabs or washings of nasopharynx, throat, or Sputum

-- Bronchiolitis (and RSV) is a clinical diagnosis based on symptoms and signs (see above)
+- RSV is a clinical diagnosis based on symptoms and signs (see above)

-- Does not require lab testing for confirmation
+- Routine testing is not recommended for confirmation

 - RSV is only one cause of Bronchiolitis (e.g. MPV, parainfluenza, Influenza, Adenovirus, bocavirus)